Bombing of Gorla: Attack

-On 20 October 1944, a group of 111 USAAF bombers of the 49th Bombardment Wing took off from Foggia to strike several industrial targets in Milan.
+On 20 October 1944, a group of 111 USAAF bombers, which were part of the 49th Bombardment Wing, took off from Foggia to strike several industrial targets in Milan.
 The daylight raid intended to hit the Alfa Romeo, Isotta Fraschini, and Breda works in the city, all of which were being used in the war effort.
 Two units, the 461st and 484th Bomb groups, successfully hit their respective targets, the Alfa and Fraschini works.
 The 451st Bombing group was tasked with attacking the Breda works.
 The 451st Bomber group approached its target in two waves.
 Each wave's aircraft were divided into three combat boxes, with aircraft flying at high and low altitudes.
-To execute the attack, the 451st identified an "initial point" 4km to the west of the Breda works; When each attack wave reached this point, they would execute a pre-planned maneuver and begin their attack on the target.
+To execute the attack, the 451st identified an "initial point" 4 km to the west of the Breda works; when each attack wave reached this point, they would execute a pre-planned maneuver and begin their attack on the target.

 The first attack wave met with mixed success; the lead aircraft and the wave's high flying aircraft pre-maturely dropped their bombs at the "initial point", undershooting the Breda plant.
 The lower flying aircraft of the first wave successfully reached and hit the Breda works.
 As the second wave of aircraft approached the initial point, the lead aircraft made a critical navigational error - instead of turning 22 degrees left at the "initial point" and then continuing on to the target, the lead aircraft turned 22 degrees right, sending the bombers off course and causing them to drift over the heavily populated districts of Gorla and Precotto.
 Realizing that it was not possible to correct course and hit the Breda works, the lead bomber dropped its bombs and ordered the unit to return to base.
 All three combat boxes followed suit, and as such all of the second wave's bomb load fell in the Gorla area.
 It was common practice for American bombers to discard un-dropped bombs in empty fields or into the Adriatic Sea while returning to base (landing an aircraft laden with armed bombs was a major hazard), but it was not uncommon for bomber units to engage targets of opportunity in enemy controlled cities, even if they were near civilian population centers.